-Blood glucose monitoring using a 7-point glucose monitoring technique or staggered glucose checks should guide insulin intensification.
-A 7-point glucose profile includes pre-meal and post-meal readings for three meals a day and an additional bedtime reading.9 This is typically performed for three to seven days prior to an appointment and provides an estimate of a typical full day's glucose pattern.
+Blood glucose monitoring using either a 7-point glucose monitoring technique or staggered glucose checks should guide insulin intensification.
+A 7-point glucose profile includes pre-meal and post-meal readings for

+3 meals a day and an additional bedtime reading.9 This is typically performed for 3 to 7 days prior to an appointment and provides an estimate of a typical full day's glucose pattern.

 Staggered monitoring includes a pair of glucose checks taken immediately before and typically 90 minutes after a meal.
 This is assigned to a different meal each day in order to obtain the same information as is achieved with 7-point monitoring, but with fewer checks on any given day.
-It may take up to two to three weeks to gather the necessary information using the staggered monitoring technique.
+It may take up to 2 to 3 weeks to gather the necessary information using the staggered monitoring technique.